vguerrerobosch/arduino-synth/README.md

 # Arduino Synth

-A simple Synthetizer using Arduino using PWM.
+A simple Synthetizer for Arduino using pulse-width modulation (PWM).

 ## Credits